-Although I was born and raised in Madeira, I spend a lot of time “en route” due to my profession, and that’s why I always try to be home for Christmas, the month of the amazing Christmas Cribs: “escadinha” (over a wood ladder) and “lapinha” (over a mountain landscape).
+Although I was born and raised in Madeira, I spend a lot of time “en route” due to my career , and that’s why I always try to be home for Christmas, the month of the amazing Christmas Cribs: “escadinha” (over a wood ladder) and “lapinha” (over a mountain landscape).

 The “Escadinha”, with influences of other eras and places, have very deep roots here.

-For this old popular tradition at Christmas, in order to form different shapes and constructions, they use various types of materials.
+For this old popular tradition at Christmas, in order to form different shapes and constructions, various types of materials are used.
 Very common is the use of painted paper, tree branches and roots, endemic plants, reeds, various types of mosses or lichens, sand, cotton as well as fruits.
 Finally small pots with the cornfields related with the good harvests such as wheat, corn, lentils, limbs etc., give the last touch to the decoration.

 I love December at Home!

 Photo Courtesy of Marla Castro